tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

   }

-See   Module  Elasticity  for  a  detailed  explanation.
+See   :ref:`ElasticityTheory`      for  a  detailed  explanation.

 Simulation is performed at equilibrium, so that   we   solve *driftdiffusion* with the option  ::